MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

 The Mixed Reality Toolkit (MRTK) is a Microsoft-driven open source project that accelerates the development of mixed reality applications in Unity.
 This toolkit provides a collection of scripts, components, and prefabs designed to help you create performant and intuitive mixed reality experiences for HoloLens 2 devices.

-**Unity**, a versatile game engine, is a popular choice for creating 3D applications, including mixed reality experiences for HoloLens 2 devices, due to its extensive features and robust capabilities for AR/VR/MR.
+**Unity**, a versatile game engine, is a popular choice for creating 3D applications, including mixed reality experiences for HoloLens 2 devices, due to its extensive features and robust capabilities for augmented reality (AR), virtual reality (VR), and mixed reality (MR).

 The **Mixed Reality Toolkit (MRTK)** is a Microsoft-driven open source project designed to accelerate the development of mixed reality applications in Unity.
-MRTK provides a collection of scripts, components, and prefabs specifically designed for building performant and intuitive mixed reality experiences on HoloLens 2 devices.
+The Mixed Reality Toolkit (MRTK) provides a collection of scripts, components, and prefabs specifically designed for building performant and intuitive mixed reality experiences on HoloLens 2 devices.

-In Unity, the **Microsoft Mixed Reality WebView** plugin can be installed via the **Mixed Reality Feature Tool**.
-The WebView plugin for Unity simplifies the integration of WebView2 functionality into your HoloLens 2 app by wrapping the WebView2 control and then automatically handling rendering, and directing input to the WebView2 control.
+In Unity, the **Microsoft Mixed Reality WebView** plugin can be installed by using the **Mixed Reality Feature Tool**.
+The WebView plugin for Unity simplifies the integration of WebView2 functionality into your HoloLens 2 app by wrapping the WebView2 control, automatically handling rendering, and automatically directing input to the WebView2 control.
 This plugin also manages interop between Unity and WebView2, enabling communication between JavaScript and Unity via messages and events.

-By combining HoloLens 2, Unity, MRTK, and WebView2, you can create immersive mixed reality experiences that seamlessly integrate web content.
+By combining HoloLens 2, Unity, the Mixed Reality Toolkit, and WebView2, you can create immersive mixed-reality experiences that seamlessly integrate web content.

 <!-- ====================================================================== -->
 ## Step 1 - Install Unity and Visual Studio

 This tutorial assumes you have Unity 2020.3 LTS or later and Visual Studio 2019 version 16.9 or later installed.
 Visual Studio 2017 isn't supported.

-Follow the [Mixed Reality tools installation guide](/windows/mixed-reality/develop/install-the-tools?tabs=unity) to set up your Unity and Visual Studio environment for HoloLens 2 development.
-These resources will guide you through the process of installing and configuring the necessary tools, including Visual Studio and the Universal Windows Platform development workload.
+To set up your Unity and Visual Studio environment for HoloLens 2 development, follow the [Mixed Reality tools installation guide](/windows/mixed-reality/develop/install-the-tools?tabs=unity).
+That article guides you through installing and configuring the necessary tools, including Visual Studio and the Universal Windows Platform development workload.

 Also set up your development environment for WebView2, by following the steps in [Set up your Dev environment for WebView2](../how-to/machine-setup.md).